apache/curator-site/community/new-committers.md

 * Anything in the master branch is deployable
 * The upcoming release is always "master"
-* To work on something new, create a descriptively named branch off of the upcoming release - usually the ID of the Jira issue (e.g. CURATOR-16)
+* To work on something new, create a descriptively named branch off of the upcoming release - usually the ID of the GitHub issue (e.g. CURATOR-16)
   * Commit to that branch locally and regularly push your work to the same named branch on the server
   * When you need feedback or help, or you think the branch is ready for merging, send an email on dev@curator.apache.org and ask for the branch to be reviewed
   * After someone else has reviewed and signed off on the feature, merge it into "master"